sindresorhus/execa/readme.md

 Cancel a process spawned using execa.
 Calling this method kills it.

 Throws an error with `error.canceled` equal to `true`, provided that the process gets canceled.
-Process would not get canceled if it has already exited or has been killed by `spawned.kill()`.
+Process would not get canceled if it has already exited.

 ### options